Blog

 3. Muscle Protects Bones from Shock and Associated Risks.
 In older adults, higher physical activity levels and muscle strength are linked with a reduced risk of incurring fractures in both men and women.[13]
 There is plenty of evidence to suggest that muscles act as shock absorbers for our bones, protecting them from jarring impacts.
 When muscles stretch and contract, they exhibit similar viscoelastic properties to those of man-made shock absorbers.
 Observational studies have shown that these properties are likely to be more developed in athletes, who have stronger muscles and can use them to shield their bones more when engaging in high-impact activities.
 This is how some athletes can land from 2-3m heights without harming their knees or use martial arts to break pieces of wood in half without damaging their hands.[14]
 Hence, building strong muscles in one’s 30s and 40s can go a long way toward shielding bones from fractures due to accidental falls.

 4. Cartilage Decline is Less in Older Adults with Better Muscle.
 Throughout life, cartilage can be better protected with stronger muscles that lower the stress of jarring impacts on the bones.
 Building muscle also helps to keep fat in check, which keeps the load off the joints and is associated with a considerably reduced risk for both sarcopenia and osteoarthritis in old age.[15]
-Not only is muscle building essential for prevention but it is recognized as a complementary therapy for enhancing cartilage regeneration in those with osteoarthritis.
+Not only is muscle building essential for prevention but it is also recognized as a complementary therapy for enhancing cartilage regeneration in those with osteoarthritis.
 [16]

 5. Muscle Speeds Up Fracture Healing Time.
 In older adults still capable of bodybuilding, it may be possible to reduce the risks associated with accidental bone fractures well after 70.
 A few studies and many case reports have documented that using muscle grafts over exposed bone injuries substantially helps to speed up the healing process and promotes better fracture regeneration.[17]
 Exercising also stimulates stem cells from the bone marrow to mobilize into the cartilage and bone tissues, directly facilitating tissue regeneration.
 Building muscle when one is young and maintaining it while aging can help to facilitate regenerative processes for much longer and lower the risk of hospitalization and mortality, especially associated with hip fractures.